Lisa Mahony

 Head of Production

-Lisa studied Drama and Theatre studies at Trinity College, Dublin and has worked for more than a decade as a freelance production manager and technician.
+Lisa studied Drama and Theatre studies at Trinity College, Dublin and has worked for more than a decade as a freelance production manager.

-She also worked for several years at the Project Arts Centre and was the first Head of Lighting at The Lir Academy.
-Companies she has worked with include Corn Exchange, Teac Damsa, Coiscéim, Theatre Lovett, Cahoots NI, Pan Pan, Liz Roche Company, Junk Ensemble, Brokentalkers and Field Day, and she has toured nationally and internationally with many of these.
+She also worked for several years as a venue technician at the Project Arts Centre and was the first Head of Lighting at The Lir Academy.
+Companies she has worked with include Corn Exchange, Teac Damsa, CoisCéim, Cahoots NI, Theatre Lovett, Pan Pan, Liz Roche Company, Mufutau Yusuf, Junk Ensemble, Brokentalkers and Field Day, and she has toured nationally and internationally with many of these.
+In recent years she has worked extensively in the theatre for young audiences sector with companies such as Ceol Connected and Paul Curley Theatre Company, which she has greatly enjoyed.
 She has also worked for Dublin Theatre Festival, Dublin Fringe Festival, Dublin Dance Festival, Galway International Arts Festival, Kilkenny Arts Festival, and at far too many Edinburgh Fringe Festivals to remember.
-She is delighted to be working with field:arts.
+She is delighted to be working with field:arts..

 Rebecca Roche